-Unfortunately, many women have resigned to menstrual migraine because if there’s little you can do about your cycle then there is not much you can do about your migraine attacks.
+Unfortunately, many women have resigned to menstrual migraine (also known as hormonal migraine) because they believe if there’s little you can do about your cycle then there is not much you can do about your migraine attacks.
 Right?

 There a number of options to treat and prevent, yes, prevent menstrual migraine attacks.
-To understand how and why these treatments can help, it is worth understanding what’s going on during the month.
+To understand how and why these treatments can help, it is important to understand what happens and how things change during the month.

-- 1 How The Menstrual Cycle Causes Migraine Attacks
+- 1 How The Menstrual Cycle Can Cause Migraine

-Women who have a tendency to get menstrual migraine are those who are sensitive to hormonal fluctuations experienced just prior to the onset of menstruation.
+Women who experience menstrual migraine may be sensitive to hormonal fluctuations experienced just prior to the onset of menstruation.
 Just before menstruation there is a natural drop in progesterone levels.

 The two important females hormones involved are progesterone and estrogen.

 Progesterone is a natural steroid hormone involved in the female menstrual cycle that stimulates the uterus to prepare for pregnancy.
-It is a naturally occurring hormone in the female body that helps a female function as normal.
+It is a naturally occurring hormone in the female body that helps a healthy female function normally.

-Estrogens or oestrogens (American and British English spelling respectively), are a group of compounds which are important in the menstrual and reproductive cycles.
-They are also naturally occurring steroid hormones in women that promote the development and maintenance of female characteristics of the body.
+Estrogens or oestrogens (American and British English spelling respectively), are a group of compounds that are important in the menstrual and reproductive cycles.
+They are also naturally occurring steroid hormones in women that promote the development and maintenance of female features of the body.

 It is important to note that estrogens are used as part of some oral contraceptives and in estrogen replacement therapy for some postmenopausal women.